Pykoncio/MentorAI/README.md

 `docker-compose -f app/docker/docker-compose.yml up --build`

 This will start the FastAPI server on port 8000 and the Streamlit application on port 8501, as well as the MySQL server on the port 3307.

+Once the containers are running, access the Streamlit web interface at: `http://localhost:8501`

 ## **Installation Guide without Docker (Not Recommended)**